Click/tap the '+' on the map below to get a little bit of info about some of the revealed areas.

 This caused the Rawkken to revolt against the Voma and war broke out between their kinds.

 During the war, an earthquake hit the realm, Virgo's shrine sank and the south-west of the Gardens broke away into islands.
-The Voma retreated to the islands during the chaos, whilst the Rawkken kept them pushed back and the Seerer Stone washed away into the Virgo Tides.
+The Voma retreated to the islands during the chaos, whilst the Rawkken kept them pushed back and the Seer Stone washed away into the Virgo Tides.

 The Rawkken swam to the sunken shrine, thanking Virgo in prayer for saving them - thinking the Voma's God turned their back on the serpents and helped free them by forcing the lands apart.